 Ben's hard work, dedication

-Scott is a holder of a BS from the University of Massachusetts.
+Scott is a holder of a BA from the University of Massachusetts.
 Prior to joining Algamus, He was an expert trainer in MA with the Massachusetts Council on Compulsive Gambling where he focused on problem gambling in the criminal justice, mental health

 He was also part of the leadership committee which managed the operation of state-wide helpline as well as coordination of supportive referrals and resources.
 Scott’s dedication has lead to the capacity building that has enabled more clinicians throughout the state to identify, screen, assess and treat disordered gambling.